cristian-rincon/latam-challenge/README.md

 GCP_PROJECT_ID: <the project id where you want to deploy the infrastructure>
 GCP_REGION: <the region where you want to deploy the infrastructure>
-GCP_TERRAFORM_SA_KEY: <the service account that you have created with enough permissions to create/manage the infrastructure resources>
+GCP_CREDENTIALS_JSON: <the service account that you have created with enough permissions to create/manage the infrastructure resources>